cpyup/financial_tracker/README.md

 - Dynamic row counts, allowing future parameters if need be
 - Better implementation of headers/footers, namely, improving length assignments (remove magic numbers in strings) and removing manual alignment spacing in header text

+### General Improvements

-> Outside of that, there is still a lot of redundancy remaining between methods.
+> There is still a lot of redundancy remaining between methods.
 Error handling needs to be massively extended, with more specific error messages added.
 Classes are still poorly encapsulated, likely need to be majorly refactored in a more sensible manner.

-Additionally, multiple desired features were never implemented:
+### Future Features

 - Accessibility settings to disable green/red text (can be difficult for some to read)
 - Additional settings related to table format/display